-tldraw's editor core carries the highest activity risk — 5 critical functions to address first
+tldraw's Editor.ts carries the highest activity risk — 3 functions to address first

 Stephen Collins ·